 And the story continues …

 If you have an interest in learning about sustainability or spreading your green knowledge please contact us for volunteer and engagement opportunities.
+You can learn more about IGI via the IGI Facebook page or contact via email.

 About Irvington Green Initiative